standardlabs/react-hooks/readme.md

 # @standardlabs/react-hooks

-This library is a collection of simple but useful react hooks.
-Check out the [Storybook Demo](https://react-hooks-storybook.standardlabs.dev).
+This library is a collection of simple but useful React hooks.

 ## Installation